mblayman/mattlayman.com/content/understand-django/2020-06-25-store-data-with-models.md

     is_section_987_123_compliant = models.BooleanField(
         default=False,
         help_text=(
+        'For policies that only apply'
+        ' on leap days in accordance'
-            'For policies that only apply on leap days' ' in accordance with Section 987.123'
+        ' with Section 987.123'
         ' of the Silly Draconian Order'
         )
     )
 ```